Aliases for SERPINB6 Gene

 SERPINB6 (Serpin Family B Member 6) is a Protein Coding gene.
-Diseases associated with SERPINB6 include Deafness, Autosomal Recessive 91 and Dfna91 Nonsyndromic Hearing Loss And Deafness.
-Among its related pathways are Innate Immune System and Ectoderm Differentiation.
-GO annotations related to this gene include serine-type endopeptidase inhibitor activity and protease binding.
+Diseases associated with SERPINB6 include Deafness, Autosomal Recessive 91 and Autosomal Recessive Non-Syndromic Sensorineural Deafness Type Dfnb.
+Among its related pathways are Ectoderm Differentiation and Response to elevated platelet cytosolic Ca2+.
+Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase inhibitor activity and protease binding.
 An important paralog of this gene is SERPINB8.

 UniProtKB/Swiss-Prot for SERPINB6 Gene